 - 2Engines, performance and driveRenault’s new Captur comes with capable petrol and hybrid powertrains, but it��s best to avoid the underpowered 1.0-litre engine

-- 3MPG, CO2 and running costs - currently readingThe Captur is cheap to buy, but beware of mounting running costs with the most powerful petrol models.
+- 3MPG, CO2 and running costs - currently readingThe Captur is relatively cheap to buy, but beware of mounting running costs with the most powerful petrol models.

 - 4Interior, design and technologyThe materials used in the Captur are a real highlight - it feels more grown up and of a higher quality than its predecessor